SebastiaanPasterkamp/drone-genuinetools-img/README.md

 *   `platform: linux/arm64,linux/arm/v7` Sets one or more target platforms.
     Default is empty, which means the current platform.
 *   `registry: host:port` Set the docker registry URL.
 Required.
+*   `registry_mirrors: host:port,host:port` List of registry mirrors for a
+     pull-through cache.
 *   `repo: project-name` Set the docker image name.
 Required.
 *   `tags: 1,1.0,latest` Set and push one or more tags for the same build.
 *   `target: build` Set the target layer name of a multi-stage build.
 Default is empty.
 *   `username: user`: The registry username.
 Default is empty.

+### To do
+*   `cache_from` / `cache_to` only works with secure, or self-signed repositories.
+*   `insecure_registries` does not work yet.
+The img tool does not honor this part of the configuration file.
+*   `registry_mirrors` does not work yet.
+The img tool does not honor this part of the configuration file.